University of Wisconsin–Madison

 Processing Change in Workday

-The steps below outline how to process a temporary change in responsibilities with a rate increase for employees with no SJD.
+The steps below outline how to process a temporary change in responsibilities with a rate increase request for employees with no SJD.
+Additionally, these steps outline how to process any edits made to the TWA for all employees (both with and without SJD).

 After the temporary change in responsibilities and rate change are approved in Workday, the initiator, and the manager receive notifications.
 Additionally, the Cost Center Accounting Specialist (CCAS) receives notification that a 'Worker' received a change to their current allowance plan.
 The CCAS can make an adjustment to the costing allocation, if applicable.